victorlaskurain/unaibot/README.md

 - `inline void write(const uint8_t byte)`: write one byte.

-There are also versions to read and write whole buffers which could be more  efficient than  plain old  loop.
+There are also versions to read and write whole buffers which could be more efficient  than a plain  old loop.
 There is  also a set  of free function  templates which  are  the primary  public  interface to  the serial port classes: